Effects of Tricyclic Antidepressants and Safety Concerns

 Generally, SSRIs (Selective Serotonin Reuptake Inhibitors) are considered safer than tricyclic antidepressants (TCAs).
 SSRIs have a lower risk of side effects, reduced potential for overdose, and are better tolerated.
 TCAs have a higher risk of side effects, particularly cardiac and anticholinergic effects, and can be more dangerous in overdose.

 A risk factor associated with tricyclic antidepressants (TCAs) is their potential to cause bone marrow suppression.
-This can lead to a reduction in blood cell production, resulting in anemia, leukopenia (low white blood cell count), and thrombocytopenia (low platelet count).
+This can lead to a reduction in blood cell production, resulting in anaemia, leukopenia (low white blood cell count), and thrombocytopenia (low platelet count).
 Monitoring blood cell counts is essential during TCA therapy, as this rare side effect can be severe.

 Share this article on social media